 Seattle Shakespeare Company Programs

-Seattle Shakespeare Company mounts a 4 play indoor season at Seattle Center’s Center House Theatre and Intiman Playhouse, bringing the region award-winning productions of classics that speak to contemporary audiences.
+Seattle Shakespeare Company mounts a full indoor season of productions in Seattle (often staged at the Center Theater and the Cornish Playhouse), bringing the region award-winning productions of classics that speak to contemporary audiences.
 Accessibility programs such as the “Groundlings”, a year-long membership that provides $10 rush tickets, make the indoor season available to most audiences.

 Wooden O Outdoor Season